 By analysing all of your content you will be able to create a structured flow of content which will help to establish your overall goals for the redesign.

-Tip: Think about the clients you currently attract and the kind you want to attract throughout the content preparation.5.
-Develop a sitemap
+Tip: Think about the clients you currently attract and the kind you want to attract throughout the content preparation.(opens in new tab)

 So just how do you go about organising all that new content?
 One way is by creating a visual sitemap, which will help clarify the structure and flow of information on your new site.
 It's not essential to know every single page, but having a clear idea of the information and navigation hierarchy will help you understand the relationship between each page.

 You want to give visitors to your portfolio the most logical path to the key areas of the site, taking them directly to where they're most likely to go.
 A sitemap will help optimise this, so it takes the fewest steps possible to reach the key goals (for example, funnelling visitors to the 'Hire Me' page).